AdaCore/learn/docs/architecture.md

     - A project is created and the files are inserted.
     - The data is passed to the container to be executed.
     - Stdout and stderr from the container are passed back to flask via message queues.

-## LXC
+## Docker

-Linux Containers are currently being used to sandbox the build/run/prove workflow for security protection.
+Docker is currently being used to sandbox the build/run/prove workflow for security protection.

-We are using the pylxd Python interface to the lxc/lxd tools.
+We are using the Docker Python interface.

-LXC configuration and provisioning occur via the infrastructure/Makefile and the infrastructure/cloud-config.yml.